 - Preparing a patient for surgery may include removing body hair from skin in the area where the surgery will be done.
 Medical research has shown that shaving with a razor can increase the risk of infection.
 It is safer to use electric clippers or hair removal cream.

 - To help prevent blood clots from forming after surgery, treatments can be given just before or after the surgery.
 These include blood-thinning medications and mechanical air filled sleeves that help with blood flow in the legs.

-Use of preoperative protocols and order sets and ongoing educationresulted in near perfect performance on the SCIP measures in 2014.
-Surgical Services continues to use a pre-operative antibiotic protocol to give the appropriate antibiotic according to national guidelines.
+Use of preoperative protocols and ongoing education resulted in a near perfect performance on the SCIP measures in 2014.
+Surgical services continues to use a pre-operative antibiotic protocol to give the appropriate antibiotic according to national guidelines.
 Time Out procedures and Surgical Safety checklists provide an opportunity to ensure preoperative antibiotics have been given in a timely manner.

 If you have questions about PinnacleHealth’s quality information or data, please contact our Performance Improvement Department at (717) 231-8469.